sourcegraph/cody/TESTING.md

 11. **Type**: "what is squirrel?"
 12. **Verify**: You get an answer similar to:
     > Squirrels are small, bushy-tailed rodents that are found all over the world.
 Here are some key facts about squirrels...

+## Model dropdown

+### Pro account

+#### Chat
+1. Login to Cody Pro account
+2. Create new chat
+3. User is able to change default LLM
+4. Change model to ChatGPT 4
+5. Send message
+    > What model are you?
+6. User should get the response that model is ChatGPT
+7. Change account to different one and then back to your pro account
+8. Open `What model are you?` chat from the history
+9. Send again message
+    > What model are you?
+10. User should again get the response that model is ChatGPT

+#### Commands
+1. Login to Cody Pro account
+2. Go to commands panel
+3. Trigger command
+4. Command should be executed with default model

+### Free account
+1. Login to Cody Free account
+2. Create new chat
+3. User doesn't see model dropdown

+### Pro account after trial
+1. Login to Cody Pro account that has trial expired
+2. Create new chat
+3. User doesn't see model dropdown

+### Enterprise account

+#### Chat
+1. Login to Cody Enterprise account
+2. Create new chat
+3. User should see the default model in the dropdown but is unable to change it
+#### Commands
+1. Login to Cody Enterprise account
+2. Go to commands panel
+3. Trigger command
+4. Command should be executed with default model

 ## Other